canonical/charm-storage-connector/README.md

 ```
 This will create the `storage-connector.charm` file and place it in the `.build` directory.

-To deploy this subordinate charm with ISCSI on a ubuntu unit, deploy `cs:ubuntu` first.
+To deploy this subordinate charm with iSCSI on an ubuntu unit, deploy `cs:ubuntu` first.
 ```
 juju add-model my-test-model
 juju deploy cs:ubuntu --series bionic